 Your attorney can also file a motion for contempt, which asks the court to find that your ex violated a valid child support order and is now in contempt of court.
 This outcome could mean jail time, which frequently convinces the delinquent parent to pay what they owe.

 Dealing with a former spouse or partner who refuses to support their children is emotionally challenging, especially when their actions impact your ability to take care of your family.
-At Haas Tharrington, P.A., we are ready to help you protect your children’s wellbeing and quality of life by pursuing legal remedies to collect the support money owed.
+At Haas & Associates, P.A., we are ready to help you protect your children’s wellbeing and quality of life by pursuing legal remedies to collect the support money owed.
 For more information, please, contact us today.